R2SNet: Scalable Domain Adaptation for Object Detection in Cloud-Based Robotic Ecosystems via Proposal Refinement: Conclusions

 \section{Conclusions}

-In this work, we presented a scalable domain adaptation solution for robotics ecosystems using a shared third--party object detection service.
+This paper presented a scalable domain adaptation solution for robotic ecosystems relying on cloud--based object detection.
 We propose R2SNet, a novel lightweight architecture to refine the proposals locally in the robot to mitigate the performance degradation caused by domain shifts.
-We validate our framework with real--world experiments addressing the door detection task.

-In future work, we will extend our approach enabling the robots to upload domain--independent images to enhance the TaskNet performance.
+In future work, we will validate our results with other TaskNet architectures and extend our approach enabling the robots to upload domain--independent images to enhance the TaskNet performance.
 Furthermore, we plan to investigate techniques for adaptive learning for evolving environments.